hopchouinard/Claraforge/philosophies/PHIL-Raise-the-Floor-Not-Just-the-Ceiling.md

 ---

 And remember, the next time you achieve something great, don’t just celebrate it.
 Share the whole story—the struggles, the breakthroughs, the philosophy that got you there.
 You might just inspire the next generation to reach even higher than you did.
-After all, in the Claraverse, we’re not just raising ceilings; we’re raising floors for everyone.
+After all, in the Claraforge, we’re not just raising ceilings; we’re raising floors for everyone.

 ---